JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 Arduino microcontrollers.
 Whilst it's great for simple projects, it becomes quite limited when it comes to dependency management or more complex projects.

-As an alternative, I opted for PlatformIO which builds what Arduino IDE can do, but more.
+As an alternative, I opted for PlatformIO which builds on what Arduino IDE can do, but more.
 PlatformIO IDE tends to come as a plugin for [CLion](https://www.jetbrains.com/clion/) or [Visual Studio Code](https://code.visualstudio.com/) rather than standalone software.
-Since I am comfortable with the JetBrains suite of IDEs, being able to use CLion was perfect for me.
+Since I am comfortable with the [JetBrains suite of products](https://www.jetbrains.com/), being able to use CLion was perfect for me.
 The PlatformIO IDE also comes with tools for dependency management, unit testing via [GoogleTest](https://github.com/google/googletest), and remote upload functionality.